Table of Contents

 Air cargo is used to send packages to faraway destinations quickly.
 With air shipping, packages are shipped via airplanes.
 While it is much more expensive than other modes of transportation, air shipping may be the only shipping method that can guarantee a 2-day turnaround, even for packages being shipped from overseas or the other side of the country.

 Ground shipping uses trucks to transport packages and costs less than air shipping.
 Orders that use ground shipping for a 2-day turnaround are typically traveling a shorter distance.
 The exact number of days in transit is determined by the point of origin as well as the shipping destination.

 Merchants that offer 2-day shipping via a ground network typically ship orders from fulfillment centers or warehouses in different regions to cover more ground.

-With more than half of shoppers in the US having abandoned an order because delivery was too expensive, ground shipping can help keep 2-day shipping costs low.
+With nearly half of shoppers in the US having abandoned an order because delivery was too expensive, ground shipping can help keep 2-day shipping costs low.

 Benefits of 2-day shipping

 Here are a few of the top advantages of offering 2-day shipping on an ecommerce website.